aprlcat/Azalea/README.md

-## azalea - process memory utility
+## azalea - manipulate memory from your cli with ease

 azalea is a command-line tool for windows to mess with process memory. you can read, write, scan, and get info about running processes.